nas5w/typeofnan-javascript-quizzes/README.md

 ### 2. Install dependencies

-First, before you can use the app, you have to run this command to install all the dependencies
+First, before you can use the app, you have to run this command to install all the dependencies:

 `yarn install`